You are here

 Drug Policy

 The unlawful manufacture, dispensing, possession, or use of a controlled substance on the Hampshire College campus or as part of any College activity or business off the College premises is prohibited.
 This includes the unlawful or unauthorized use of prescription and over-the-counter drugs.
-If a student is found responsible for violation of this policy sanctions up to and including expulsion and referral for prosecution may result as deemed appropriate by the dean of students office/office of community standards and student accountability following review through the community standards process.
+If a student is found responsible for violation of this policy, accountability measures up to and including expulsion and referral for prosecution may result as deemed appropriate by the office of community standards and student accountability following review through the community standards process.
 Minor violations of policy are likely to result in a community standards review and an assigned accountability and community restoration plan.

 Local, state, and federal laws make illegal use of drugs and alcohol a serious crime.
 Conviction can lead to imprisonment, fines, assigned community service, and loss of federal financial aid funds.
 A felony conviction for such an offense can prevent you from entering many fields of employment or professions.
 Massachusetts has criminal penalties for use of controlled substances, or drugs, with penalties varying with the type of drug.
 In general, narcotics, addictive drugs, and drugs with high potential for abuse have heavier penalties.